KSAMissionCtrl/FlightTracker/README.md

 * [CR] Roll-up text to give biographies for astronauts
 * [CR] Link for pop-out window when viewing as a full page
 * [CR] Menu for easier browsing between astronaut profiles (with sort options for rank, status, mission)
+* Cookies to allow for stuff like launch ascent FPS and help text

 ### Change Log